• Location: Kestrel shops, Lordswood

 The work is hand sewn, using recycled materials and pupils drawings printed on fabric.

-A big thank you to the staff and pupils at Swingate Primary School and the Medway shops that have kindly agreed to exhibit the hanging.
+A big thank you to the staff and pupils at Swingate Primary School and the Medway shops that kindly agreed to exhibit the hanging.

 The artwork up-close